kevinmingtarja/omega/README.md

 8. The client will connect to `subdomain.domain.com:portnumber`
 9. This will make a DNS query to our dynamic DNS server which internally will query it's records and will return the correct IP address of the EC2 instance
 10. The client will now be connected with its docker container in the cloud, and can now code in the browser
+11. All subsequent communications with the backend is done directly with its corresponding container through websockets